atmatto/weatherapp/README.md

 The `vm/` directory contains everything needed to simulate a real cloud server using QEMU/KVM.
 The directory contains an SSH key pair (`id_ed25519`) to be used only for testing purposes.
 The file `user-data` is identical to the file `terraform/cloud-init.yaml`, but contains the private key.

 Run `./qemu.sh setup` to download the OS image and generate a disk image containing cloud-init files.
 Then, use `./qemu.sh run` command to turn on the VM.
-Use the `deploy.sh` script to deploy the application to the VM using the real Ansible playbook.
-The application will be exposed on `localhost:2280`.
+Use the `deploy.sh` script (from the `vm/` directory) to deploy the application to the VM using the real Ansible playbook.
+The application will be exposed on `localhost:2280` (forwarded from port 80 on the VM).
 Use the `connect.sh` script to inspect the VM with SSH.

 ## Backend